 The governing body undertook a skills audit in the summer term of 2019/20 using the National Governors Association self-evaluation tool.
 Previous skills audits had highlighted a skills shortage in relation to the management of a business including strategic development.
-Recruitment this year has filled this skill however the implementation has been limited due to the situation this year.
+Recruitment has filled this skill and the capability of this is now increasing.
+An internal scrutiny audit was carried out on governance through 21/22.